Seekatar/OktaPosh/docs-generated/New-OktaRule.md

 ```

 ### -GrantTypes
-Type of grant for the Rule
+Types of grant for the Rule

 ```yaml
 Type: String[]